 Public engagement to create new cultural encounters, shape policy, and enhance religious literacy

-We use our location in the capital to maximise the impact of our research, sustaining strong links with Parliament and Whitehall, Westminster Abbey, and the National Gallery.
-Our London partnerships reflect the emphasis on London in the University’s Strategic Vision.
+We use our location in the capital to maximise the impact of King's TRS research, sustaining strong links with Parliament and Whitehall, Westminster Abbey, and the National Gallery.
+Our London partnerships reflect the University's emphasis on London in its Strategic Vision.

 Many TRS researchers - specialising in theology, philosophy, and Biblical Studies - have created digital exhibitions for the Visual Commentary on Scripture, one of our flagship public engagement projects.
 The VCS is being used by schools, colleges and faith communities worldwide to foster new conversations about biblical texts and their complex interactions with works of art.

 Innovative London-based collaborations such as Alight: Art and the Sacred and the British Coronations Project are facilitated by longstanding partnerships with Westminster Abbey, St Paul’s Cathedral, and other London faith communities.

 Our impact extends to legal London through our collaboration with the historic Temple Church, set within our neighbouring Inns of Court.
 A series of research projects led by the Rev'd Dr Robin Griffith-Jones have regenerated the ancient semiotics of the Church: built by the Templars to deepen divisions between Christendom and Islam, it now works to bridge those divisions through the principles of the rule of law.
 Dr Griffith-Jones is leading the University’s partnership with the Museum of London, with a view to enhancing its coverage on religion when it relocates to London’s new ‘Culture Mile’ in Smithfield in 2024.